The derived $\infty$-category of Cartier Modules: The induced t-structure on lax equalizers

 It remains to show that for any object $M \in \LEq(F,G)$ there is a fiber sequence $M' \to M \to M''$ with $M' \in \LEq(F,G)_{\geq 0}$ and $M'' \in \LEq(F,G)_{\leq -1}$.
 We have a fiber sequence

 in $\C$ where the maps are given by the counit resp.\ unit of adjunction.
 Using that $F$ is right t-exact and $G$ is left t-exact we can define a morphism

 where the first and last morphisms are the ones that we constructed in the proof of \Cref{righttexactconncover}.
-Equipping the left hand term of (\ref{fibseq}) with this morphism we can promote it to an object of $\LEq(F,G)$.
-Furthermore, the left hand map in (\ref{fibseq}) is a morphism in $\LEq(F,G)$ as can be seen from the commutative diagram
+Equipping the left-hand term of (\ref{fibseq}) with this morphism we can promote it to an object of $\LEq(F,G)$.
+Furthermore, the left-hand map in (\ref{fibseq}) is a morphism in $\LEq(F,G)$ as can be seen from the commutative diagram

 Here, the middle part of the diagram commutes because of the naturality of $c$ and the upper and lower parts commute by \Cref{righttexactconncover}.